 MEMORANDUM OF UNDERSTANDING

-FOR ESTABLISHING A NETWORK FOR COLLABORATION IN GENDER EQUALITY POLICY FOR PHYSICS
+FOR CONTINUING THE NETWORK FOR COLLABORATION IN GENDER EQUALITY POLICY FOR PHYSICS

 “The GENERA Network”